 Senior Research Associate

+Pete teaches on a range of undergraduate and masters courses across the School of Geography and the Environment, specialising in the economics of environmental change, and the use of complexity and systems sciences in environmental issues.
 He has conducted research with and for the likes of UK government departments/agencies such as Defra, BEIS, the Environment Agency, and the Health and Safety Executive; and businesses such as Anglian Water and Mott Macdonald.
-Internationally, he has collaborated with, and/or produced research for, the eThekwini Municipality Government (Durban, South Africa), the Emilia-Romagna Regional Government (Italy), and CGIAR centres in Ethiopia.
+Internationally, he has collaborated with research institutes and government in China, South Africa, Italy, and Ethiopia.

 Participatory complexity in tourism policy: Understanding sustainability programmes with participatory systems mapping

 We show how a complex systems approach, implemented via PSM, can provide a more holistic understandi...